neopoly/flash_asset_resolver/README.md

 Requires
 --------

-* Target FlashPlayer 11 to use native JSON parser
+* for parsing manifest file: Require your favorite parser for manifest file (I use JSON parser from http://www.blooddy.by/en/crypto/)
 * for tests: Flexunit 4.*